ace-of-spades03/cwd/README.md

 # CWD
-A repository for my Critical Web Design class.
+This is Ace Molloy's Github account for their Critical Web Design class.